lunanfoldomics/evoscope/README.md

 rather than a calibrated model of any specific tissue or organism.

+---

+## Evoscope package

+Evoscope preserves its original command-line workflow while exposing the core simulation and analysis tools as a modular Python package.
+This allows the same codebase to be used both for reproducible terminal-based analyses and for interactive notebook-based exploration.

+---

 ## Preprint and citation

 If you use this code, please cite: